Developmental Intervention Group

 The role of play in a child's development is very essential and important.
-It helps with forming attachment, communicate actively with others and build relationships as well as improve problem solving skills.
+It helps with forming attachment, communicating actively with others and building relationships as well as improving problem solving skills.
 Playgroup therapy focuses on the child's strengths and adapts them into a social setting to help a child succeed and feel comfortable and empowered within this setting.

 Children focus on the fun and are not aware that their whole sensory system is being stimulated to make way for many learning opportunities and meaningful moments.

 The key for play therapy is shared interaction and that is what they are exposed to and presented with every time they attend playgroup.

 Children are sponges ready to absorb all the information their environment has to offer.
 Our infant and One year old classes focus on sensory development as well as early social skills and regulating emotions.
 By offering open-ended, natural materials, our younger ages are able to explore with all of their senses.

 They'll spend time exploring the various materials in their classes, take trips outside to experience what nature has to offer, as well as spend parts of their day in our Sensory Light Room and our Sensory and Gross Motor Space.

 As your child grows in a safe and comfortable environment they are more open to take risks and be more autonomous.
 Independence becomes an evident milestone for two year olds.
 As they discover all the things they can do they want to do more things for themselves such as eating, washing hands, dressing themselves, and learning to use the toilet.
 Through various sensorial, fine motor, and gross motor experiences teachers encourage children to become self-sufficient.
 While your child becomes more vocal and begins to put sentences together, our teachers create opportunities for conversations to help expand your child’s comprehension and literacy skills.